Menu

 Arithmetic Tests will be on a Friday

-PE will be on a Monday this half-term.
+PE will be on a Tuesday this half-term.

 PLEASE make sure your child has their FULL PE KIT in school (outdoor or indoor kit depending on the weather).